-This program funds six currently operational programs currently serving up to 106 participants in pod shelters per night:
+This program funds six currently operational programs currently serving up to 106 participants in pod shelters per night: Two 10-unit sites for all adults

-- -Two 10-unit sites for all adults - -19 units for adult women prioritizing those experiencing long-term homelessness - -19 units for adult men prioritizing Veterans. - -10 units prioritizing adults who identify as LGBTQIA2S+ - -29 units prioritizing adults experiencing vehicular homelessness
+- 19 units for adult women prioritizing those experiencing long-term homelessness - 19 units for adult men prioritizing Veterans. - 10 units prioritizing adults who identify as LGBTQIA2S+ - 29 units prioritizing adults experiencing vehicular homelessness

-This program offer includes two sites in East Multnomah County.
-One of those sites hosts a day shelter which will open in FY 2026.
+This program offer includes one site in East Multnomah County which is scheduled to open in the spring of 2026.